Adrenal Surgery

 Now Available – "The Atlas of Adrenal Surgery" by Alexander Shifrin, MD, published by Springer

-This new atlas by Dr. Alexander Shifrin is designed to present a comprehensive and state-of the-art approach to single surgical procedure - adrenal glands surgery.
+This new atlas by Dr. Alexander Shifrin is designed to present a comprehensive and state-of-the-art approach to a single surgical procedure - adrenal gland surgery.

 The Atlas of Adrenal Surgery by Alexander Shifrin, MD